How to become a GP specialist with the RACGP

 During this meeting, the medical educator will talk to you about your experience and training plans including mandatory terms, recognition of prior learning and how the GP term placement process works, as well as other important information to prepare for your GP career.

-Please ensure you request a copy of the GP Synergy Applicant Pack before accepting an offer with GP Synergy.
+We strongly encourage you to request a copy of the GP Synergy Applicant Pack as soon as possible.

 If you have queries about the selection process, please contact the RACGP.